The Ice Age Cometh – climate change explained in three graphs

 Climate Change over the Past 10 thousand Years (the Holocene Stage)

-As you can see from figure 2 above, all the Interglacials of the Quaternary for which we have good data followed a similar pattern – a rapid 8°-10°C rise in air temperature over a just a few decades, followed by a slow fall over the succeeding millennia.
+As you can see from figure 2 above, all the interglacials of the Quaternary for which we have good data followed a similar pattern – a rapid 8°-10°C rise in air temperature over a just a few decades, followed by a slow fall over the succeeding millennia.
 The relentless fall of temperatures from the Holocene Climate Optimum of 8-4000 years ago (figure 3 below) matches this pattern and is an ominous pointer to what is in store for us.

 Global Temperatures over 10000 Years Change PAGES12k